The Types of People Who Will Hold You Back

 Jealous saboteurs can’t stand to see others succeed, especially if they feel left behind.

-These individuals are often envious of your progress, and instead of celebrating your wins, they look for ways to undermine your achievements.
+These people are often envious of your progress, and instead of celebrating your wins, they look for ways to undermine your achievements.

 They may: